 Also, one of the really interesting characteristics about the Hanover Town Center neighborhood is that, according to NeighborhoodScout's exclusive research, it is an excellent choice in which to reside for college students.
 Due to its popularity among college students who already choose to live here, its walkability, and its above average safety from crime, the neighborhood is ideal for prospective or already-enrolled college students.
 Between semesters and during school breaks, you'll notice that the excitement here fluctuates with the college seasons.
 Despite the excitement however, parents of college-age children can rest easy knowing that this neighborhood has an above average safety rating.
 For each of these reasons, the neighborhood is rated among the top 0.6% of college-friendly places to live in the state of New Hampshire.
 In addition to being an excellent choice for college students, this neighborhood is also a very good choice for young, single professionals.

-Regardless of the means by which residents commute, this neighborhood has a length of commute that is notable.
+Whether walking, biking, riding, or driving, the length of one's commute is an important factor for one's quality of life.
+The Hanover Town Center neighborhood stands out for its commute length, according to NeighborhoodScout's analysis.
 Residents of the Hanover Town Center neighborhood have the pleasure of having one of the shortest commutes to work of any neighborhood in America.
 71.2% of the residents have a commute time from home to work (one way) of less than fifteen minutes.
 This is a higher proportion of residents enjoying a short trip to work than NeighborhoodScout found in 98.6% of U.S. neighborhoods.
 Less time commuting means more time for other things in life.